nubenetes/awesome-kubernetes/docs/kubernetes-troubleshooting.md

 - [iximiuz.com: Kubernetes Ephemeral Containers and kubectl debug Command 🌟](https://iximiuz.com/en/posts/kubernetes-ephemeral-containers/) Learn how to use Ephemeral Containers to debug Kubernetes workloads with and without the kubectl debug command
 - [eminaktas.medium.com: Debug Containerd in Production](https://eminaktas.medium.com/debug-containerd-in-production-fe93ef4e3ce2) In this article, you will learn how you can debug containerd with VSCode in a remote production environment.
 - [medium.com/@alex.ivenin: Exploring ephemeral containers in kubernetes 🌟](https://medium.com/@alex.ivenin/exploring-ephemeral-containers-in-kubernetes-bcceaf21101c) Ephemeral containers, a feature that was introduced in Kubernetes 1.16 as an alpha release, advanced to beta status in version 1.23, and has finally graduated to stable status in Kubernetes 1.25.
 This capability provides an easy and safe way to debug running containers in a pod, without requiring full access to the underlying node.
+- [labs.iximiuz.com: How to work with container images using ctr](https://labs.iximiuz.com/courses/containerd-cli/ctr/image-management) ctr is a command-line client shipped as part of the containerd project.
+If you have containerd running on a machine, chances are the ctr binary is also present there.
+- [medium.com/@danielepolencic: Isolating kubernetes pods for debugging](https://medium.com/@danielepolencic/isolating-kubernetes-pods-for-debugging-5fe41e630e9) This article introduces a technique that helps you with debugging running Pods in production by changing labels, you can detach Pods from the Service (no traffic), and you troubleshoot them live
+- [medium.com/adaltas: Kubernetes: debugging with ephemeral containers](https://medium.com/adaltas/kubernetes-debugging-with-ephemeral-containers-e4be659d9ef6) In this article, you will learn how to debug pods using kubectl debug and ephemeral containers

 ## Troubleshooting Tools